nus-cs2103-AY2425S1/ip/docs/README.md

     2. [E][ ] project meeting  (from: 2020-10-08 to: 2020-10-26)
    ```
 3. `Sort` all tasks based on due time, the most urgent task in front:
+   - Sort is done based on by time of Deadline and to time of Event
    - Format : sort
    - Example output :
    ```